SumanthRH/tokenization/6-galactica/README.md

  ![Alt text](corpus.png)

-In summary, the dataset consists of 106 billion tokens comprising of scientific literature (sources: arXiv, PubMed Abstracts, bioRxiv, ChemRxiv, etc), reference material (Wikipedia, StackExchange, Papers With Code, etc), knowledge bases (sources: )
+In summary, the dataset consists of 106 billion tokens comprising of scientific literature (sources: arXiv, PubMed Abstracts, bioRxiv, ChemRxiv, etc), code (sources: GitHub repositories linked in PapersWithCode), reference material (Wikipedia, StackExchange, Papers With Code, etc), knowledge bases (sources: PubChem Compound, UniProt, RefSeq Genome, etc), filtered CommonCrawl (from scientific and academic domains), prompt datasets (basically a bunch of curated NLP datasets like CommonSenseQA, BoolQ, OpenBookQA,etc in a prompt format).

 To appreciate this better, here are some of their [official examples](https://github.com/paperswithcode/galai) for:
 1. Generating Molecules: